5 min read

-Like many analysts, to prepare for each earnings season, Alexander is tasked with reading past management sentiment, company transcripts and equity research reports to identify the accuracy of consensus for each of the 20 companies he covers.
+Like many analysts, to prepare for each earnings season, Alexander is tasked with reading past management sentiment, company transcripts, and equity research reports to identify the accuracy of consensus for each of the 20 companies he covers.
 The task of preparation alone can be a days-long process, followed by the calls themselves, which spurs a whole new research and discovery process including:

 - Line by line read-throughs: Alexander spends a lot of time reading through every line of earnings transcripts to understand the key themes and changes in management tone

-- Evaluating nuances in language and sentiment: Minor inflections in tone and variances in language are something Alexander looks at for each call
+- Evaluating nuances in language and Sentiment: Minor inflections in tone and variances in language are something Alexander looks at for each call.

 - Updating models: pulling financial data to update models with the most recent information available

-- Provide recommendations to management: Alexander delivers a presentation of his findings and recommendations to his PM after thorough analysis
+- Provide recommendations to management: Alexander delivers a presentation of his findings and recommendations to his PM after thorough analysis.

-In order to successfully navigate earnings season and keep up with the pace of the market, Alexander sought a solution that would allow him to automate much of his research process and access all the documents he needed within one platform.
+To successfully navigate earnings season and keep up with the pace of the market, Alexander sought a solution that would allow him to automate much of his research process and access all the documents he needed within one platform.

 His investment in AlphaSense is already paying off.
 “Having everything in one place is a game-changer,” Alexander noted.
 During earnings season, he is now able to consolidate much of his research process within the platform and save time by leveraging many of AlphaSense’s workflow features:

-- Table Export: Alexander relies on table extraction to seamlessly export financial data into Excel, allowing him to spend more time on analysis, rather than manually updating numbers
+- Table Export: Alexander relies on table extraction to seamlessly export financial data into Excel, allowing him to spend more time on analysis rather than manually updating numbers